 The Earliest Obtainable Dutch Map of The Caribbean & West Coast of Mexico

-Fine old color example of Ortelius' maps of South Florida and the Caribbean, along with a regional map of part of Mexico, from the 1581 edition of Ortelius' Theatrum Orbis Terrarum, the first modern atlas of the World.
+A fine example of Ortelius' maps of South Florida and the Caribbean, along with a regional map of western Mexico, from Ortelius' Theatrum Orbis Terrarum, the first modern atlas of the world.

-Ortelius created this map by himself, based upon a number of maps, including Mercator's 1569 world map, Guttierez' 1562 map of America and Alsons de Santa Cruz' 1560 Isolario.
+Ortelius created this map by himself and based it upon a number of previous maps, including Mercator's 1569 world map, Guttierez's 1562 map of America, and Alonso de Santa Cruz's 1560 Isolario.
 The detail in Florida and the Caribbean is quite remarkable.
-The map extends from the tip of the Yucatan and names the Cayman Magnus and the Caymanes, provides excellent detail for Cuba, Hispaniola, Jamaica and St. Jois Insula (St. Johns).
+The map extends from the tip of the Yucatan and names Cayman Magnus and the "Caymanes," provides excellent detail for Cuba, Hispaniola, Jamaica and St. Jois Insula (St. Johns).
 The treatment of the Bahamas, Virgin Islands, and the Windward Islands is also excellent for the period.

-Remarkable detail is given in southern Florida, although not necessarily in accurate fashion.
+Remarkable detail is given in southern Florida, although not necessarily accurately.
 Hints of the Florida Keys are clearly present, making this, in reality, a better chart of South Florida and the Keys than the Chaves map shown as one of the maps in Ortelius' Peruviae… The westernmost keys are named after the "testudines," Latin for turtles, a typical treatment for Carribean islands.
 Other interesting islands abount in the map, from rocks to "Insula arenarum," islands of sand in the southern Bahamas.